MFS Local Offer 2024

 Access to the curriculum is also supported through the use of specific resources and IT equipment.

-How will the school inform me of my child’s progress and who do I approach for information regarding their learning?
+How will the school inform me of my child’s progress, and who should I approach for information regarding their learning?

-You are able to speak to your child's teacher about what your child is doing at school; we use Dojo APP, home school books, phone and email contact, parents/teacher evenings and annual reviews.
+You are able to speak to your child's teacher about what your child is doing at school; we use Class Dojo, home school books, phone and email contact, parents/teacher evenings and annual reviews.

-Do teaching staff and support staff have all the necessary training?
+Do the teaching staff and support staff have all the necessary training?

 - Safeguarding